Abdulazeez007/Deploying-Infrastructure-as-Code-IaC-with-ARM-and-Setting-Up-Azure-Firewall-for-Domain-Control/README.md

 ![SOC]( ASSOciate Subnet)

+**NEXT** Associate The Firewall Route to a Route
-- Back on the Firewall-route blade, in the Settings section, click Routes and then click + Add.
+- Back on the Firewall-route blade,
+- In the Settings section, click Routes and then click + Add.
+- On the Add route blade, specify the following settings: ***This route, automatically lists the Firewall’s private IP Address as the next hop address when sending out traffic out of the subnet.***
+This way, all traffic gets routed through the Azure Firewall first.